legion-platform/legion/legion/docs/source/configuration.md

 # Common
 vendor: legion          # name of vendor, will be used in resource tags
-env_type: dev           # name of env. type, will be added in resource tags
 env_name: legion-dev    # short name of env, will be added in resource tags